igorline/slither_wiki/Adding-a-new-detector.md

 - `ARGUMENT` lets you run the detector from the command line
 - `HELP` is the information printed from the command line
-- `CLASSIFICATION` indicates your confidence in the impact of the issue.
+- `IMPACT` indicates the impact of the issue.
 Allowed values are:
+  - `DetectorClassification.INFORMATIONAL`: printed in green
   - `DetectorClassification.LOW`: printed in green
   - `DetectorClassification.MEDIUM`: printed in yellow
   - `DetectorClassification.HIGH`: printed in red
+- `CONFIDENCE` indicates your confidence in the analysis.
+Allowed values are:
+  - `DetectorClassification.LOW`
+  - `DetectorClassification.MEDIUM`
+  - `DetectorClassification.HIGH`

 `detect()` needs to return a list of findings.
 To facilitate the automation of Slither, a finding is a dictionary containing a `vuln` key associated with the vulnerability name and additional information according to the vulnerability itself.